 “Look, if I were a customer, I’d ask for the sales rep assigned to me.
 I’m not presently a customer and I’m not ready to disclose my company.
 Can you please put me through to Sales?
 Or just give me the CEO’s office.”

 When you get a sales rep, inquire about the product and request up-to-date product details.
 This is key.
 It’s information you’d need to prepare for an interview.
 Once that’s done, ask for advice and insight about the company as a place to work, as we’ve discussed many times before.
-(How Can I Change Careers? includes the section, “A Good Network Is a Circle of Friends,” and covers this at lengthy.)
+(How Can I Change Careers? includes the section, “A Good Network Is a Circle of Friends,” and covers this at length.)

 But don’t shoot yourself in the foot.
 Until you’re talking one-on-one with the sales rep, do not disclose that you’re job hunting.
 Anyone else who answers the phone is going to do a mental calculation and try to route you to the “appropriate” department — not to the person you really want to talk with.